daijun10086/Dirty-My-Hands/gaussian_splatting_1d/readme.md

 - A 1D Gaussian Render, using alpha-blending as original 3D gaussian splatting;
 - A Gaussian dataclass, which contains *Opacity*, *Position*, *Color*...
 - An optimizer based on PyTorch, which make these gaussian could be optimized;

+Attention!
+We will not implement the <span style="color: red">Adaptive Control Strategy</span> which is really important and necessary for 3D Gaussian Splatting, refer to the original paper.
+This means our 1D gaussians number will keep the same, won't be changed after initializaion.